The Gospel of John

 At that, Jesus offered these grace-truth words that would utterly right this sinner’s upside-down life: “Then I don’t either.
 Go now and leave your life of sin.”

 Behind this amazing display of grace and truth, as Walter Trobisch said, what we find is that Jesus “accepts us as we are but when he accepts us, we cannot remain as we are.”
-When Jesus brings our sin to the surface, and when we acknowledge it by confession and repentance, he totally, graciously and forever forgives it.
+Jesus brings our sin to the surface, and when we acknowledge it by confession and repentance, he totally, graciously, and forever forgives it.
 The adulteress went away forgiven, with a new clean heart and a brand new chance at life.
 Only grace and truth can do that for sinners.

 Perhaps that is why prostitutes, publicans, and other sinners responded to Jesus so readily.
 At some level, they recognized their sin.
 That was why forgiveness was so appealing to them…and still is!